shirou/menes/docs/blog/html/_sources/2014/03/27/initial.txt

 ::

   % cd <path to top of your sphinx project>
+  if your sphinx project has separeted directory,
   % sphinx-build -b menesbuilder source .
+  or if combined,
+  % sphinx-build -b menesbuilder . .

 After while, you receive e-mail which includes PDF download URL.